andrinoff/vscode-work-progress/README.md

 ## 🏁 Starting ##

-1. Go to https://vscode-work-progress.vercel.app and create an account!
+1. Go to https://vswork-progress.vercel.app and create an account!
 2. Get api key
-3. in command "Work Progress: Log in" enter you api key
+3. In command "Work Progress: Log in" or settings enter your api key
 4. Done!
-You will get an email in spam folder
+You should get an email in spam folder!